Which is our favorite way to travel? One of the questions we are often asked after 3 years of travels around the world.

 Check out how we book our cars here.

-Buses are another great way of moving around countries, cities or simply to take you from point A to point B if you don’t want to drive or fly.
+Buses are another great way of moving around countries, and cities or simply taking you from point A to point B if you don’t want to drive or fly.
 We are 5 so it isn’t our go-to main means of transportation!
 We do take tour buses around cities though, the famous hop-on/hop-off tours are our go-to way of exploring cities such as Dubai, Cape Town, and so on.
 Where there is much to see but it is too distant to just walk around.
 In the long run, you are saving more money and time!
 Plus they offer great deals most of the time, especially on more days packages.
 We bought a 7-day ticket in Dubai and used the bus simply to get us from one area to another very distant area in our last days there.

 What we do not love about traveling by bus?
 For our kids, it is not as fun as going on a plane.
 We know that after a few hours they would get restless and want to move.
 So we try to avoid this situation by avoiding traveling by bus as much as possible.
 Except of course when touring a city.